unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/node-js-server-guide.md

 })
 ```

-Developers can also create their own login system using a different session system from `express-session` using the [login() method](#step-3a-the-login-method).
+Developers can also create their own login system using a different session system from `express-session` using the [login() method](#the-login-method).

-## Step 4: Build a Front-end UI
+## Step 5: Build a Front-end UI

-The form must call the endpoint where the [`login` handler](node-js-server-guide.md#step-3a-the-login-method) is called and it must correspond with the parameters to that function.
-See this example corresponding with the `login` handler configured above in [Step 3D](node-js-server-guide.md#step-3d-putting-it-all-together).
+The form must call the endpoint where the [`login` handler](node-js-server-guide.md#the-login-method) is called and it must correspond with the parameters to that function.

 ```javascript
 app.get('/', (_, res) => {